 - Share a personal story: Readers like to get in touch with the author by commenting on the story or sharing the content and mentioning the author’s username on social channels.

 - Run social competitions: Include a competition or challenge as part of your story to make it stand out from the crowd.
 Check our tips on how to run a successful Facebook competition.

-- Create content together with your audience: Ask your customers to post their ideas and content via social media channels and gather all the social media feeds in one place with social media aggregation tools like Flockler.
+- Create content together with your audience: Ask your customers to post their ideas and content via social media channels and gather all the social media feeds in one place with social media aggregator tools.

 - Write longer stories: According to research, longer blog posts get more shares than shorter ones.